-Unlike waist training, master cleanses, or the diet cookie, there’s real science to back up the MCT “diet fad”.
-There are some legitimate health benefits associated with eating more MCT oil.
+Unlike waist training, master cleanses, and the diet cookie, there’s real science to back up the MCT “diet fad.”
+There are some legitimate health benefits associated with consuming MCT oil.
 It’s not just hype and we show you the science to prove it.

 What is MCT Oil?

 MCT oil is made up of medium-sized fat molecules (not short and not long).
 Hence the name, medium-chain triglycerides.
 A “triglyceride” is science-speak for a basic fat molecule.
 Triglycerides have two components: one glycerol molecule (often referred to as the ‘backbone’ of the triglyceride) and three fatty acids (that’s why “tri” is included in “triglyceride”).
 So, medium-chain triglyceride simply reflects the medium-sizes fatty acids used to make them.
 This figure should help:

 In this case, three identical fatty acids (lauric acid - C12) bind with glycerol to make an MCT.
 But not all three fatty acids need to be lauric acid to make an MCT.
 They can be any one of the medium-chain fatty acids (see below).
 So in a different MCT molecule, we might have two caprylic fatty acids and one capric fatty acid held together by a glycerol molecule.

 Fatty acids are the building blocks of triglycerides in the same way that amino acids are the building blocks of proteins.
 For argument's sake, there are four types of fatty acids used to make MCTs [*] (although some studies don’t include caproic acid-C6 [*] or lauric acid-C12 [*] in the definition of a medium-chain fatty acid):